FoodPrintLabs/foodprint-algo/README.md

 # foodprint-algo

 FoodPrint is a digital, blockchain-enabled, farm-to-fork (fresh produce) supply chain platform for smallholder farmers.
-This is a repo for the FoodPrint Stateful Algorand Smart Contract created in Python using PyTeal.
+This is a repo for the FoodPrint Algorand integration.

 ## Overview